 Firmware Not Found If no compatible firmware is found in the SYNC I/O Folder, a dialog appears instructing you to install SYNC I/O firmware.
-Use the Pro Tools installer CD, or use the latest version of the SYNC I/O Setup utility.
+Use the Pro Tools installer CD, or use the latest version of the SYNC I/O Setup software utility (Windows only).

-SYNC I/O not on DigiSerial Port In order to update SYNC I/O firmware from Pro Tools, SYNC I/O must be connected to the DigiSerial Port.
-Otherwise, if the SYNC I/O is connected to the computer's serial port, you can update the firmware using the SYNC I/O Setup utility.
+SYNC I/O Not on DigiSerial Port In order to update SYNC I/O firmware from Pro Tools, SYNC I/O must be connected to the DigiSerial Port.
+Otherwise, if the SYNC I/O is connected to the computer's serial port, you can update the firmware using the SYNC I/O Setup software utility (Windows only).